AYushM25/CS776-Project/Readme.md

 ### 2.2.
 Purifier Module

+The purifier module is a denoising autoencoder designed to remove adversarial perturbations from an input image, restoring its clean representation.
+* **Core Architecture:** It utilizes a **DUNET**, an extension of the U-Net architecture, featuring an encoder-decoder structure with lateral skip connections.
+These connections prevent the loss of vital spatial information during reconstruction.
-The purifier module is a denoising autoencoder based on a **DUNET architecture**, which extends U-Net with lateral connections between its encoder and decoder paths.
-This module, referred to as a High-level Representation Guided Denoiser (HGD), replaces the traditional pixel-level loss with a feature-reconstruction loss.
-This loss is calculated on the feature activations from a pre-trained target network, encouraging the preservation of semantic content.
+* **High-Level Feature Guidance:** The purifier is trained not on pixel-level similarity but on a **feature-reconstruction loss**.
+This loss is calculated using the internal feature activations from a pre-trained classifier, forcing the denoised image to be semantically aligned with the clean image.
+* **Target Representation:** For the feature-wise loss, specific deep layers of the target classifiers are used to guide the purification.
+The experiments utilize the **Pre-FC2** feature layer for the MNIST classifier and the **Pre-FC3** feature layer for the CIFAR-10 classifier.
+* **Noise Estimation & Reconstruction:** The network's final layer is trained to output the negative of the estimated adversarial noise.
+This estimated negative noise is then added back to the original adversarial input to obtain the final, purified image.

 ---